Mortichar/semi-modify-game-speed/notes.md

 /* ~~~~~-----~~~~~-----~~~~~Notes~~~~~-----~~~~~-----~~~~~
 TODO

+for chrome users: use manifest.json in chrome subfolder? or just chrome.manifest.json, overwrite or delete

+custom configuration of UI: set which scripts to 'load' and which to leave out, select which buttons, rearrange?
+    this would require saved semi settings

+better loading detection & script setup & version check, mimic Coolrox

+virtual level calculation for XPH: simply remove lv99 limit?... mastery time calculators?

 Major script cleanup: moving variables to a SEMI variable container, combining many of the scripts, etc.

 Jarx additions: